 Pink diamonds are without a doubt the rarest diamonds in the world.
 The only reliable source is the Argyle mine in East Kimberley, Australia.
 While this is a very active mine, their signature pink stones make up less than one tenth of one percent of their total output!

 These fancy diamonds attract attention for any number of reasons.
 Their beauty tops the list, as tiny structural variations inside the stone produce colors ranging from light rose pink to deep violets and blues.
 Their rarity makes them a status symbol as well, since they routinely command high prices at auction.
 It is not uncommon to have pink diamonds at auction sell for more than $1 million.

-The greatest advantage of investing in pink diamonds is that their rarity ensures appreciation.
-With the promise of a finite supply in the next few years, interest in pink diamonds has never been higher, and that interest, both from jewelers and investors, is driving the price higher with each passing month.
-Just a few years ago, pink stones sold for an average of $13,000 per carat.
-In 2015, that price was an unbelievable $78,000 per carat.
-Pink diamonds show a reliable increase in price of 20 percent every year.
-They are not a ‘buy low’ investment opportunity.
-The huge yearly price increase suggests the eventual dividends could be well worth the high buy-in price.
-The limited supply also helps ensure that interest and demand for these stones will increase.
+The greatest advantage of collecting pink diamonds is that their rarity shows potential appreciation.
+With the promise of a finite supply in the next few years, interest in pink diamonds has never been higher, and that interest, both from jewelers and collectors, is driving the price higher with each passing year.